 We would love to see your fireworks images!
-In fact, if you want to tag Techaeris to share your image with us, please tag it with #July4Techaeris.
+If you want to tag Techaeris to share your image with us, please tag it with #July4Techaeris.
 We will share some of your submissions on our social media networks and mention our next podcast’s best images!

-If you have any questions, please let us know in the comments below or on our social networks.
+Please let us know in the comments below or on our social networks if you have any questions.
 Links to our social network pages can be found on the left side of your screen.